-- impact on nature protection - level of cooperation among project partners - long run sustainability of joint developments in restoration of biodiversity and protection and promotion of ecosystems - the extent the project builds on results of former cooperation activities, especially plans or strategies elaborated jointly - coherence with the 2nd River Basin Management Plan both on national and Danube River Basin District levels and contribution to the WDF objectives
+- impact on nature protection - level of cooperation among project partners - long run sustainability of joint developments in restoration of biodiversity and protection and promotion of ecosystems - the extent the project builds on results of former cooperation activities, especially plans or strategies elaborated jointly

 Further general principles are defined in Chapter 8.4.
-The detailed description of the evaluation and selection process will be laid down in the Evaluation
+The detailed description of the evaluation and selection process will be laid down in the Evaluation Manual.